EvelynPloetz/Deep-LASI/docs/source/examples/example-2c-FRET-Static.rst

    :name: static_BR_autom_de_ct

    The histograms of direct excitation and spectral crosstalk correction factors reported with statistics

+Also the detection efficiency correction factor (gamma factor) calculated based on the mean, median, and mode values of direct excitation and spectral crosstalk factors is shown on :numref:`static_BR_autom_gamma`.

 .. figure:: ./../../figures/examples/PA_BR_gamma.png
    :width: 450
    :alt: static_BR_gamma